thiblahute/meson-website/Reference-manual.md

 ### vcs_tag ###

 This command detects revision control commit information and places it in a specified file.
 This file is guaranteed to be up to date on every build.
-Keywords are similar to <tt>custom_command</tt> and all of them are mandatory.
+Keywords are similar to `custom_command` and all of them are mandatory.

-- <tt>input</tt> file to modify (e.g. <tt>version.c.in</tt>)
+- `input` file to modify (e.g. `version.c.in`)
-- <tt>output</tt> file to write the results to (e.g. <tt>version.c</tt>)
+- `output` file to write the results to (e.g. `version.c`)
-- <tt>fallback</tt> version number to use when no revision control information is present, such as when building from a release tarball
+- `fallback` version number to use when no revision control information is present, such as when building from a release tarball

-Meson will read the contents of <tt>input</tt>, replace the string <tt>@VCS_TAG@</tt> with the detected revision number and write the result to <tt>output</tt>.
+Meson will read the contents of `input`, replace the string `@VCS_TAG@` with the detected revision number and write the result to `output`.
 This method returns an opaque object that you should put in your main program.
-If you desire more specific behaviour than what this command provides, you should use <tt>custom_command</tt>.
+If you desire more specific behaviour than what this command provides, you should use `custom_command`.

 ## Object methods ##